Biomedicine BSc Hons

 Typical entry requirements

 A-level: AAB.
-To include a minimum of AS-level Chem and Biol/Human Biol and two A-levels/HLs from Biol/Human Biol/Chem/Geog/Maths/Physics/Psychology/Env Sci/Computing or IT
+To include a minimum of AS-level Chemistry and Biol/Human Biol and two A-levels/HLs from Biol/Human Biol/Chem/Geog/Maths/Physics/Psychology/Env Sci/Computing or IT

 General Studies: Only accepted if taken as one of four A levels